Flexible Learning Environments

 Design studio/ makerspaces at Westwood

-Existing spaces at Westwood Intermediate and Middle School were recently renovated and transformed into flexible design studios and makerspaces for students to work on hands-on learning projects.
+Existing spaces at Westwood Intermediate and Middle School were renovated and transformed into flexible design studios and makerspaces for students to work on hands-on learning projects.

 Westwood Looping Pod